 Step 3: Pass the NCLEX-RN exam (Timelines Vary)

 All states require nurses to pass the National Council Licensure Examination Registered Nurse (NCLEX-RN) exam.
-This test measures nursing knowledge and skill and determines if a candidate is safe to practice as a nurse.
+This test measures nursing knowledge and skill and determines if a candidate can practice as a nurse.

 Step 4: Apply for State Licensure (Timelines Varies)